RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-atom-feed-templates-in-jekyll.md

 ### External posts

-I setup an external posts system where if I add an `external` property whose value is a URL to a post's YAML header it will link to an external post.
-This can be done like so:
+I setup an external post system in my blog that allows me to add articles I write externally to the homepage and feed.
+If the `external` property (URL) exists on a post's YAML header it will link to an external URL instead of the internally generates one.
+The feed code for this is as follows:

 <!--prettify lang=xml-->
 <pre><code>{% raw %}{% if post.external %}